A gift in your will today will help families of tomorrow.

 6. Once you have all of the information gathered, meet with your Solicitor who will draft your Will.
 Your solicitor will also give you advise on tax issues and will advise you how leaving a gift to charity can reduce the overall Inheritance Tax liability for your estate.

-7. If you already have a Will you can amend your wishes or include a gift by adding a Codicil.
-The link here to our Codicil form may be used to add a gift in your Will to The Hospice of St Francis.
-All you need to do is complete the Codicil and sign and date it in front of two witnesses, who should not be beneficiaries (or spouses and civil partners).
-The witnesses should each sign the Codicl in your presence for this to be valid and then the signed Codicl should be kept with your original Will.
+7. If you already have a Will you can easily amend your wishes or include a gift by adding a Codicil.
+You can download our Codicil form here to add a gift in your Will to support The Hospice of St Francis.
+Just print, complete and have it signed and dated in front of two witnesses (who will also sign).
+The signed Codicil should be kept with your original Will.

-7. Once your Will has been finalised and signed, or if you have added a Codicil, make sure that your loved ones know where it is being held.
+8. Once your Will has been finalised and signed, or if you have added a Codicil, make sure that your loved ones know where it is kept.